Radio-Television-Film > Emergent and Digital Media Curriculum

 This course provides students with the fundamentals of interactive media through digital game creation.
 The course focuses on two areas: (1) general principals of game design and game development, and (2) development of simple 3D games.

-RTF 344M INTRO TO 3D ANIMATION • BEN BAYS
+RTF 344M INTRO VFX & MOTION GRAPHICS • BEN BAYS

 RTF 344M POST PRODUCTION TECHNIQUES • SIMON QUIROZ